Scarlett Johansson: 2014–2020: Blockbuster films and critical acclaim

-Black Widow and lawsuit (2021–present)
+2021–present: Black Widow lawsuit and professional expansion

 After a one-year screen absence, Johansson reprised her role as Black Widow in her own solo prequel film in 2021, on which she also served as an executive producer.
-Also starring Florence Pugh, the film is set after the events of Captain America: Civil War and sees Johansson's character on the run and forced to confront her past.
-Johansson felt that her work playing the role was then complete.
-She saw this as an opportunity to show her character's ability to be on her own and make choices for herself while facing difficult times and noted that her vulnerability distinguished her from other Avengers.
+Also starring Florence Pugh, the film is set after Captain America: Civil War, with Johansson's character on the run, confronting her past.
+Johansson felt her role was complete, viewing it as a chance to showcase her character's independence and vulnerability, which she thought set her apart from other Avengers.
 Critics were generally favorable in their reviews of the film, mainly praising Johansson and Pugh's performances.
 The Hollywood Reporter's David Rooney thought the film was "a stellar vehicle" for Johansson, and Pete Hammond of Deadline Hollywood found her "again a great presence in the role, showing expert action and acting chops throughout".
 For the film, Johansson won The Female Movie Star of 2021 at the 47th People's Choice Awards.
+Also that year, she reprised her voice role as Ash in the sequel Sing 2.